The El Paso District responding to the needs of Asylum Seekers in the Borderlands

 Tobin Park: Tobin Park is currently NOT receiving asylum seekers.
 Contact: Bob Hedicke, Tobin Park Site Manager, to make arrangements by phone at 915-490-1001 or email email@example.com.

-El Calvario: To volunteer at El Calvario in Las Cruces, contact Susana Torres, Volunteer Coordinator and Admin Officer, at 575-524-1230 or firstname.lastname@example.org.
+El Calvario: With the decrease in guests, volunteers are renovating, stocking and generally bringing the facility up to code.
+To volunteer at El Calvario in Las Cruces, contact Susana Torres, Volunteer Coordinator and Admin Officer, at 575-524-1230 or firstname.lastname@example.org.